A catastrophic failure in a switchboard can teach us important lessons.

-Examination summary.
 The arcing damage occurred primarily in the MB1 breaker cubicle, vertical bus, and the metering compartment above the breaker.
 The examination revealed evidence of arcing (vaporized and missing metal) on the control wiring, on the load side vertical bus, on the line side vertical bus and cabinet metal, and on the MB1 finger clusters and stabs.

 The feeder cables and horizontal bus pieces showed no evidence of arcing.
 Both the damaged and undamaged bus bar showed considerable corrosion and flaking—this was true of all the bus bar near this switchboard.
 Bolted-together bus bar surfaces showed no corrosion where they had no exposure to the air.

-Chain of events.
 Based on information from the facility’s personnel, examination results, and conclusions derived from the fault tree table process, the team was able to develop the following likely scenario that set this facility up for switchboard failure.

 The failed MB1 main breaker was normally in a “racked out” configuration.
 This meant it was in a de-energized state, with its line-side and load-side bus connection contacts (finger clusters) not connected to the bus.

 Hydrogen sulfide was present in the air of the breaker’s electrical room.
 Over time, the hydrogen sulfide caused corrosion and flaking of the finger cluster surfaces.
-This gas also attacked the mating surfaces of the breaker cubicle bus connections (stabs)—so they too corroded and flaked.
+This gas also attacked the mating surfaces of the breaker cubicle bus connections (stabs) — so they too corroded and flaked.

 About twenty days prior to the failure, electricians racked in the MB1 breaker.
 Because the contact surfaces of its finger clusters and stabs were irregular and corroded, they produced an electrical connection with higher-than-normal electrical resistance.
 Load current passing through these connections produced heating, which produced further oxidation and deterioration of the connection surfaces.
 That, in turn, exacerbated the heating problem.
 The heating may have been less intense on the outer phases (A Phase and C Phase) since they have more cooling due to the physical geometry.
 The heating would likely be most intense on the center phase (B phase).